fe-data/fe-tracking/docs/usage/tracks.rst

 .. warning:: Tickets can be downloaded several times.
 If this happens on different phones, the one who has downloaded last is the '**owner**' of the ticket.
    All actions to have the ticket scanned or passing a checkpoint uploaded to the event organisation's server will fail for the one who downloaded the ticket earlier.

+   If the track supports realtime news and track updates, your ticket will be invalidated immediately as soon it is downloaded on another phone.

    **So be careful not to distribute the ticket but to keep it for yourself.**

    If you want to download the track again, you will have to delete it first.